 I’ve been a copywriter since 2008, focusing big time on digital.
 I’ve also dabbled in content strategy, UX, and email marketing.
 I care about simplicity, clarity, and usability.
 I don’t care about winning awards or being mentioned in Adweek or whatever.

 At night I turn into a DJ.
-I play around NYC and Brooklyn at these fine establishments, and others:

 Things I like